Patient safety: Nursing burnout and patient safety

 Burnout has been going on for years amongst nurses and other physicians, affecting nearly half of healthcare workers.
-Burnout has been going on for decades and the term was originally coined by Herbert Freudenberger who was working at a free clinic and overtime he mentioned some of the effects that he had seen, "emotional depletion and accompanying psychosomatic symptoms...excessive demands on energy, strength, or resources".
-These symptoms are commonly seen today in hospital settings as nurses feel like they are pushed to the edge.
-This situation is not ideal for people to feel, especially not people who have to look after patients and take care of others who can be in very severe states.
+Burnout has been going on for decades and the term was originally coined by Herbert Freudenberger.
+Freudenberger was working at a free clinic, and over time mentioned some of the effects that he had seen, such as "emotional depletion and accompanying psychosomatic symptoms... excessive demands on energy, strength, or resources".
+These burnout symptoms are commonly seen today in hospital settings as nurses feel like they are pushed to the edge.
+This emotion is not ideal nor wanted for everyone, especially for people who have to look after patients and take care of others who can be in very severe and mortally harmed states.
 Using what Freudenberger described, there was a scale created to measure the amount of burnout in the healthcare field.
-Known as Maslach's scale, this measures 1) Workload 2) Control 3) Reward 4) Community 5) Fairness and 6) Values.
-All of these core points work together and the less you have of them the more likely that burnout will occur and cause a major decrease in patient safety.
-Similarly to Maslach’s scale, there is the Conservation of Resources Theory which essentially states that if one of the four pillars are lost, so is safety and control, “Healthcare organizations and nursing administration should develop strategies to protect nurses from the threat of resource loss to decrease nurse burnout, which may improve nurse and patient safety.”
-The amount of nursing professionals that have experienced burnout is said to be around 50%, this number leads to an increased risk of adverse events that shouldn't happen, anywhere from 26% to 70% higher risk that something bad will happen to the patient.
+Known as Maslach's scale, this measures 1.
+Workload, 2.
+Control, 3.
+Reward, 4.
+Community, 5.
+Fairness, and 6.
+Values.
+All of these core points work together and the less you have of most of them, the more likely that burnout will occur and cause a major decrease in patient safety.
+Similarly to Maslach's scale, there is the Conservation of Resources Theory.
+This theory essentially states that if one of the four pillars are lost, so are safety and control.
+According to the Journal of Advanced Nursing, "Healthcare organizations and nursing administrations should develop strategies to protect nurses from the threat of resource loss to decreases in nurse burnout, which may improve nurse and patient safety."
+The amount of nursing professionals that have experienced burnout is said to be around 50%.
+This number leads to an increased risk of adverse events that should not happen, ranging from 26% to 70% of a higher risk that something negative will happen to the patient.